jesgadiaz/BFF/README.md

 $ python bgp.py D:\dataset\squaredIdealBurn7.mtx 231 418 False
 ```

 The output shows a burning sequence and its length.
-The running time of the initialization phase (Floyd Warshall algorithm) and the running time of the 'burning greedy permutation' algorithm is showed too.
+The running time of the initialization phase and the running time of the 'burning greedy permutation' algorithm is showed too.

 ```
 ---Compute all shortest paths - running time: 0.18633675575256348 seconds ---